Creativity Numbness in Photography: The Silent Struggle Behind the Lens

 • Physical Displacement: Sometimes, all you need is a change of scenery.
 Even visiting a local park in a different neighborhood or attending community events can offer fresh perspectives.
 Scott, for example, tries to plan at least one yearly photography trip with a group of his photographer friends.
 They search for one part of the USA where few or none of them have been.
 Then, they spend a few days at that location exploring and taking photos.
 Photos, which are for them and their creativity.

-• Socialize: “Finding inspiration often requires exposure to new ideas.
+• Socialize: “Finding inspiration often requires exposure to new creative ideas.
 Attending workshops, interacting with fellow photographers, and immersing oneself in creative communities have been instrumental in overcoming creative blocks,” advises Scott.
 Also, working with other creators, be they photographers, writers, or painters, can introduce new angles of vision.
 Collaborative projects force one to merge different creative temperaments, leading to unexpected results.
 Additionally, explore non-photographic hobbies like painting, reading, or cooking.
 These activities provide mental relaxation and can unexpectedly spark a fresh perspective on photography.

 • Utilize New Technologies: Fortunately, we now live in an era where technology can surely help upgrade our lives.
-By embracing new technologies that streamline your workflow, you can free up the time to rediscover, focus, and evolve your creativity and make sure you concentrate on finding your niche and your unique identity.
+By embracing new technologies that streamline your business workflow, you can free up the time to rediscover, focus, and evolve your creativity and make sure you concentrate on finding your niche and your unique identity.
 A tool that can be really helpful here is Imagen, a workflow optimizer that works with Lightroom Classic.
 The tool slashes editing time by 96%, guarantees consistent edits, and offers seamless cloud backup during editing and photo culling processes.

 • Limit the Gear: Even the physical and emotional weight of the equipment (value of equipment) can add to this strain.
 Limitations can force you to see things differently and think outside the box, just like Zoe shares: “I used to bring specific props for my newborn photoshoots and a beanbag for the baby to lie on when I take their individual photos.
 Now, I just bring my camera and lenses.
 I have found that I am more creative when thrown into a situation and have to make do with what is already in the environment rather than having a specific routine each time”.